GitHubbubble/gitPro/README.md

 Applying: add file
 ```

-This command will save all your commits in `cs100` under a directory `.git/rebase` in patch format.
+This command will save all your commits in `cs100` (in the example is `C2`) under a directory `.git/rebase` in patch format.
-When we updated origin to "already up-to-date" the patch will patch back to new `cs100` without leaving merge commits.
-The result would be like this:
+And reapply them/it to the on the top of the branch to be rebased ( here is `C4`), the graph will be like:

 ![commit 4 rebase](https://github.com/jinhangwang/git-patch-and-rebase/blob/master/image/commit4rebase.png)

-Or if you find a specific commit on master is you want to rebase on to the result of following command:
+Or if you find a specific commit on master that you want to rebase on to, the result of following command:
 ```
 $ git rebase --onto master~1 master
 ```